scummvm/scummvm/README.md

-`enableInventoryItem` | Enable a specific inventory item `enableScript`        | Enable or disable script `forceScript`         | Force the execution of a script `listInventory`       | List all inventory items in the game `listLocations`       | List all the locations in the game `listScripts`         | List all the scripts in current level `location`            | Display the current location
+`enableInventoryItem` | Enable a specific inventory item `enableScript`        | Enable or disable script `forceScript`         | Force the execution of a script `listInventoryItems`  | List all inventory items in the game `listLocations`       | List all the locations in the game `listScripts`         | List all the scripts in current level `location`            | Display the current location